 GELLO is a HL7/ANSI standard decision support language.
 It has its roots in OCL but has been optimised and extended for decision support.
-Its primary role is as a query language for obtaining clinical information from a EHR system in a standard way.
+Its primary role is as a query language for obtaining clinical information from an EHR system in a standard way.
 It uses an abstract "virtual medical record" (vMR) so that the same GELLO code can run on multiple systems accessing data stored in different formats.
-The vMR is a simplified view of the HL7 V3 RIM (Reference Information Model).

 In our initial deployment the GELLO engine can abstract HL7 V2 data to produce a vMR that is RIM compliant.
 It can be integrated into any system that can provide structured data through the abstract vMR interface.
 It integrates seamlessly with the HL7 based Medical-Objects EHR servers and has full support for SNOMED-CT expressions using canonical forms to compare different SNOMED-CT pre and post co-ordinated concepts.
 It also has LOINC and ICD-10 support.